-In the Project Explorer tab, right-click your Java web project, click Run As, and then click Run On Server.
+In the Project Explorer tab, right-click your Java web project, choose Run As, Run On Server.

 In the Run On Server wizard, click Manually define a new server.

 Under Select the server type, expand Apache, and then click Tomcat v6.0 Server or Tomcat v7.0 Server.

 You might be prompted to install Apache.
 If you are using Microsoft Windows, you can click Download and Install to install the software.
 After you install the software, click Finish.